nightstardawn/carcassonne/README.md

 - Press R to reset the deck.
 - Press P to toggle between collapsing minimum entropy (default) and collapsing randomly weighted based on entropy.
   - The weighting for random mode is defined in `main.py`, a constant called `RANDOM_K`
+  - In this mode, the relative likelihood of collapsing a cell with entropy `e` is defined to be `exp(-e * RANDOM_K)`.
+  - Therefore a value of `-100` very strongly favours cells with *higher* entropy.
+Making `RANDOM_K` positive resembles the default behaviour where lower entropy cells are prioritised first to be collapsed.

+Some potential issues when installing Pygame are addressed in [this issue](https://github.com/zac-garby/carcassonne/issues/1).
+If you run into some errors, this may be of use.
+Thanks @peardox!

 ## Wave functions